Last updated on March 1st, 2020 at 07:16 pm

 Finally, Lightspeed integrates with a variety of other digital business tools and software to make your day-to-day work processes run smoother.

-For many small business owners, the ability to run all of their operations from their iPad is deemed essential.
+For many small business owners, it deems the ability to run all of their operations from their iPad essential.

 iPads are very cost-effective and efficient tools that have tons of benefits for small businesses.

-Revel Systems has four different types of POS systems: Quick Service, which is designed for small businesses such as food stands, events, and more.
+Revel Systems has four different POS systems: Quick Service, which is designed for small businesses such as food stands, events, and more.

 Retail, which is ideal for brick and mortar stores and has extensive inventory management features.